Excellent governance is at the heart of our research funding decision making.

 The AMRC is a membership organisation of the leading medical and health research charities in the UK.
 Working with member charities and partners, they aim to support the sector’s effectiveness and advance medical research by developing best practice, providing information and guidance, improving public dialogue about research and science, and influencing government policy.

 Sarcoma UK is a non-commercial partner of the National Institute of Health Research.
-This membership means that appropriate research studies funded by us are automatically eligible for NIHR Clinical Research Network (CRN) support.
-Projects funded get additional financial and practical support from this funding stream.
+Clinical projects may be eligible for additional financial and practical support.

 Sarcoma UK is committed to active dissemination of our funded research.
 We encourage academic publication of results and support both Gold and Green open access.
 You can read our Open Access Policy for more details.